Florida Bankruptcy Facts

 - All outstanding debts must be included in the Chapter 13 bankruptcy consolidation.

-- If your home is presently in foreclosure, a Chapter 13 bankruptcy filing will stop the foreclosure process any time prior to the sale, and allow you to repay your mortgage arrears through your Chapter 13 bankruptcy.
+- If your home is presently in foreclosure, a Chapter 13 bankruptcy filing will stop the foreclosure process any time prior to the sale, and allow you to repay your mortgage arrears through your bankruptcy case.

 - You will still be obligated to make all future mortgage payments directly to the mortgage company, but they may not foreclose to collect any outstanding mortgage payments.